All Episodes

 Thanks for taking my call.

-And I guess I'm willing to upset you from the master school meet today on where I'm wrong concerning Casey, because I agree with what you said to the previous caller that I that the sole mission is defeating Hillary Clinton 100%.
+And I guess I'm wanting to upset you from the master school meet today on where I'm wrong concerning Kasich because I agree with what you said to the previous caller that the sole mission is defeating Hillary Clinton.

 And I get all that.

-I understand why why all the crew supporters support him because of the true conservative.
+I understand why all the Cruz supporters support him because of the true conservative.

 And he seems to be discounted, and I realize he's only won his state, and he's certainly a long shot.

-John Kasich has been running for the Republican presidential nomination since when when did when did Kasich get in?
+Well, the last question first: John Kasich has been running for the Republican presidential nomination since when did Kasich get it?

 Yeah, he was late getting in.